-Twice weekly general PAG clinics, twice-monthly DSD and peds/hematology clinics, PAG-surgeries, inpatient adolescent consults, and GYN consults in the Pediatric Emergency room.
+The clinical experience includes several times weekly general PAG clinics, monthly DSD clinic, and several times per month peds/hematology clinics.
+The trainee participates in PAG-surgeries, inpatient adolescent consults, and GYN consults in the Pediatric Emergency room.
 The trainee will also participate in managing DSD (Differences in Sexual Development) conditions in children and teens in a multidisciplinary setting through patient care and management conferences.
 Rotations through several other pediatric subspecialties, including Pediatric Urology, Pediatric Endocrinology, Adolescent Medicine, and Pediatric Genetics.
-Other rotations may include the Pediatric abuse team, Transgender clinic, Reproductive Endocrinology, which includes an ovarian preservation program.
+Other rotations, by trainee preference, may include the Pediatric abuse team, Transgender clinic, Reproductive Endocrinology, which includes an ovarian preservation program.

-Trainees will usually enroll in a 3-week biostatistics or epidemiology course in July of their first year.
-This course helps to develop or expand the skills needed to participate in research during their advanced training program.
-Other courses (e.g Fellow Excellence Class) are offered if the trainee already has an MPH or is highly motivated to do research.
+Trainees will have an opportunity for research training to develop or expand the skills needed to participate in research during their advanced training program.
 Research can be clinical or in the laboratory depending on the trainee’s skills and interests.
 The research is anticipated to lead to national presentations and publications.
 Financial support for travel is available for all trainees.

 Additional Learning Opportunities

 The PAG trainee is expected to participate in all departmental conferences (twice weekly), and a monthly journal club.
-Special conferences include Biweekly conference with the DSD team and monthly conferences with Adolescent Medicine led by the PAG trainee.
-The trainee will have an opportunity for adult gynecology care in the clinic and is expected to take general Gynecology call 2 weeknights and 1 weekend day per month (home call) as well as monthly OB call.
+Special conferences include conferences with the DSD team and monthly conferences with Adolescent Medicine, sometimes led by the PAG trainee.
+The trainee will have an adult gynecology clinic and is expected to take general Gynecology call several times a month (home call), as well as some OB (if desired) .
 At the University of Michigan, the trainees will participate in the bi-annual half-day seminars on research, teaching and other trainee-specific topics (Common Fellowship Curriculum), offered to all fellows in the Department of OB/GYN.